mkristian/jar-dependencies/Readme.md

 **NOTE:** gems depending on jars other then maven-central will **NOT** work when they get published on rubygems.org since the user of those gems will not have the right settings.xml to allow them to access the jar dependencies.

-## just look at the example ##
+## examples ##

-the [readme.md](example/Readme.md) walks you through an example and shows how development works and shows what happens during installation.
+an [example with rspec and all](example/Readme.md) walks you through setup and shows how development works and shows what happens during installation.

+there are some more examples with the various [project setups for gems and application](examples/README.md). this includes using proper maven for the project or ruby-maven with rake or the rake-compiler in conjuction with jar-dependencies.

 # configuration #